What type of intimacy is your relationship missing?

 - Playfulness, flirtation, desire

 Psychologist Sue Johnson, known for her work in attachment theory, emphasises that connection creates the foundation for fulfilling physical intimacy.
+When physical intimacy is rooted in connection, it becomes more relaxed, more expressive and more meaningful.

 The Difference - and the link